-Approximately \$183,586,879 is expected to be available annually to fund 344 recipients across three (3) different periods of performance start dates.
-You may apply for up to the published ceiling amount in Appendix B per year.
-The actual amount available will not be determined until enactment of the final FY 2018 federal budget.
-This program announcement is subject to the appropriation of funds and is a contingency action taken to ensure that, should funds become available for this purpose, applications can be processed, and funds can be awarded in a timely manner.
-The funding announcement has three (3) period of performance start dates (see table below).
+HRSA expects approximately \$4,500,000 to be available annually to fund up to 15 recipients (new service areas).
+You may apply for up to \$300,000 per year.
+The actual amount available will not be determined until enactment of the final FY 2018 federal appropriation.
+This program notice is subject to the appropriation of funds and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.

 Applications must be complete, within the specified page limit, and validated by Grants.gov prior to the deadline to be considered under this NOFO.